istio/istio.io/content/en/docs/examples/microservices-istio/bookinfo-kubernetes/index.md

     reviews-v1-77c65dc5c6-kjvxs     1/1     Running   0          9s
     {{< /text >}}

-1. After the four services achieve the `Running` status, you can scale the deployment.
+1. After the four pods achieve the `Running` status, you can scale the deployment.
 To let each version of each microservice run in three pods, execute the following command:

     {{< text bash >}}
     $ kubectl scale deployments --all --replicas 3